lavis0/folient.com/README.md

 ## To-do

-- Add `django-markdownx'
+-[x] Add markdown
+-[ ] Make only phone number mandatory
+-[ ] Add number spacing for phone numbers (less strict) -[ ] Force footer to stick to the bottom of the page -[ ] Make initial CSS style so the background is blue -[ ] Add accessibility tags
+-[ ] Modify footer to make it more useful/aesthetic.
+Could contact and about go there?
+-[ ] Fix categories bug
+-[ ] Fix search bug

 ## Contributions

-This website is a modified fork of [Ashish Makes](https://github.com/ashish-makes/django-tailwind-blog).
+This website is a modified fork from [Ashish Makes](https://github.com/ashish-makes/django-tailwind-blog).
 It uses Django and tailwind to create an aesthetic and responsive portfolio site.